“You will never feel truly satisfied by work until you are satisfied by life”

 - Develop some new and exciting personal interests.

 - Determine what situations at work or at home you can and cannot control.
+You can choose to stop procrastinating, for instance.

 - We’ve already mentioned boundaries.
 Learn to say “No” when requests go beyond your boundaries or don’t fit with your goals and priorities.